uni123234/Money_up_down_A-I/Readme.md

 **Money_up_down_A-I: Income and Expense Tracking System for Animal Shelters**

-This project is designed for animal shelters to help them organize and track their income and expenses.
 The system uses Angular for the front-end, Flask for the back-end, and SQLAlchemy for ORM.

 **Features:**